Hege Academic Commons

 Library and Learning Technologies

-Library collections in both physical and electronic formats support academic excellence and engagement at Guilford College, ensuring access to the intellectual and cultural resources necessary for the enhancement of academic programs.
+Library collections in both physical and electronic formats support academic excellence and engagement at Guilford College, ensuring open access to the intellectual and cultural resources necessary for the enhancement of academic programs.
 A vital focus is ensuring the development of students’ information and digital literacies and the informed use of teaching and learning technologies.

 Quaker and Special Collections